Networking Command Line Tools For Troubleshooting

 1. PING: This tool is the most powerful, yet most simplicity out there in the world.
 And it is simply used to check connectivity between networking devices.
 The ping command works using the ICMP (Internet Control Message Protocol) to send out and “echo request” to the destination device, and gets back an “echo response” if the device you are trying to reach is ACTIVE.

-and Mac Addresses.
+2. ADDRESS RESOLUTION PROTOCOL (ARP): The ARP is a resolution protocol between IP Addresses and Mac Addresses.
 And also, to consider the ARP it is not just a protocol but a utility that is used to view and manage the ‘ARP Cache’ in a memory location where IP’s and Mac Addresses are resolved.

 1. TRACERT: The tracert command is used in the windows operating system to view the entire path a packet takes to get from one device to another.Basically, if you send a packet to google.com, before the packet actually reaches google.com server, it will go through many different routers before it finally reaches google.com you can also use the term ‘HOPS’ instead of routers.
 So, if it takes 10 routers to get to google.com, you can instead say, “it took 10 hops”.